PMG Leadership Corps – Additional Information

 More Information

 Questions are always welcome.
 If you would like to speak with one of the previous participants in the Leadership Corps to learn more, please let me know and I will try to connect you with someone.
 I look forward to meeting students who are interested in the internship and determining if this is a good fit on both sides!
-Please reach out to us through the contact page.
+Please reach out to me through the contact page.

-© 2023.
+© 2024.
 Laura Faye Clubok, MS, OTR/L, On The Other Hand Therapy